 Do I have to register my Lasting Powers of Attorney?

 In order to be valid, your Lasting Power of Attorney will need to be registered.
-Again, this should be registered with the Ofifice of the Public Guardian.
+The public body responsible for registering Lasting Powers of Attorney is the Ofifice of the Public Guardian.

-You can find out more about the gov.uk guidance in relation to the OPG, here.
+You can find out more about the gov.uk guidance in relation to the Office of the Public Guardian, here.

 How long does registration take?